Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Synthetic Observations

 The final step in our synthetic datacube pipeline is the creation of source masks to identify spaxels with statistically significant signal.
 This was done using the {\sc SoFia-2} software package \citep{westmeier21-sofia2}.
 Parameters were chosen to mimic the corresponding observational surveys \citep{deBlok24-Mhongoose}.
 In brief, we use the SoFiA-2 ``smooth and clip (S+C)'' method using spatial kernels of 0 and 4 pixels, velocity kernels of 0, 9, and 25 channels, and a threshold of 5$\sigma$.
-Kernel sizes were adjusted for other surveys as necessary.
+This was run on the noisy, smoothed, and filtered datasets.

 We chose four different combinations of parameters to target four different synthetic surveys.
-These parameters are summarized in Table~\ref{tab:observed_masses}.
+These parameters are summarized in Table~\ref{tab:survey_parameters}.
+This parameterization simplifies the differences between various surveys, isolating the effects of sensitivity, spatial resolution, and the minimum baseline length.
 The first two are analogous to the MHONGOOSE survey at two different resolution targets: low-resolution (MHONGOOSE-LR) and high-resolution (MHONGOOSE-HR) \citep{deBlok24-Mhongoose}.
-The third survey is analogous to the THINGS survey \citep{Walter_2008-THINGS}.
-The final survey is analogous to the future Square Kilometer Array (SKA).
+The final \rev{two surveys are} analogous to what a future SKA may achieve at the same resolution targets.
+Their survey parameters were selected to be similar to MHONGOOSE's performance.
+Sensitivity was estimated following \citet{deBlok24-Mhongoose}, wherein it is scaled up proportionally to the SKA-MID baseline design collecting area relative to MeerKAT's collecting area.
+As the authors note, this neglects different baseline distributions, dish designs, and antenna temperatures.
+The diameter of SKA antennae will be different than MeerKAT, resulting in a slightly smaller primary beam; however, we do not account for this difference.

+To check that our filtering/cleaning steps recovered a realistic amount of \HI\, we considered the change in integrated flux between the ideal, smoothed, and filtered datacubes.
+We show the ratio of the integrated flux in the total (disk, satellites, and CGM) filtered datacube to the total ideal datacube in Table~\ref{tab:total_flux_ratios}.
+The smoothing and filtering steps reduce the overall \HI\ signal by only $\sim1-3\%$ on average.
+The most extreme case (Squall) loses $\sim6-9\%$ of its signal, similar to the average difference between the MHONGOOSE and GBT observations \citep{deBlok24-Mhongoose}.
+Note, when comparing the total filtered cubes to the smoothed datacubes, the filtered datacubes have 0-2\% less flux.